 - Jerk with a Heart of Gold: At his best he cares about his coworkers but doesn't show it well.

-- Lack of Empathy: Happily and willingly divorced himself from his humanity so he will never again need to feel pain for suffering of others.
+- Lack of Empathy: Happily and willingly divorced himself from his humanity so he will never again need to feel pain for the suffering of others.

 - Mad Scientist: A mostly benign version.
 Not evil enough to be 100% Mad Scientist, but too young and too quirky to be The Professor.